-(c) Any player who scores a goal during regulation that would be over the limit allowed will result in the goal being disallowed.
-At the official's discretion, should that player have been determined that the goal was intentionally shot to score, that player will be penalized with a unsportsmanlike conduct minor penalty.
+- (c) Any player who scores a goal during regulation that would be over the limit allowed will result in the goal being disallowed.
+At the official's discretion, should that player have been determined that the goal was intentionally shot to score, that player will be penalized with a unsportsmanlike conduct minor penalty. - (d) After the completion of the game, no game shall be overturned or changed due to a scorekeeper error or officials error based on the total number of goals scored by an individual during the course of regulation.